fubar2/treeval_gal/gap_finder/README.md

 Using that input data and a setting for **Minimum size of N tract** of 1, the expected output is this bed [gapsjbrowse.bed](https://github.com/fubar2/treeval_gal/raw/main/gap_finder/gapsjbrowse.bed) output.

 View that JBrowse html history file.
-Note that the JBrowse tool whitelisted for HTML on the Galaxy server for this to work.
+Note that the JBrowse tool must be whitelisted for HTML on the Galaxy server for this to work.
 It should look like:

 ![jbrowse_gap_finder_bed](https://github.com/fubar2/treeval_gal/assets/6016266/41b3675d-9634-4087-bfc1-97e076cae409)